 Perhaps some of you will someday be part of the first educators in Illinois to carry with you the ability to fight back should the worst ever happen in your school.
 Either way, after successfully completing this class, you’ll be an expert at making a gun safe should you or one of your kids or students encounter a gun.
 You’ll understand the legal, moral and ethical considerations about using force, and deadly force.
 You’ll understand some of the unpleasant things that happen should you be forced to use deadly force to defend your life of that of another innocent person.

-To help you form a decision of whether or not to invest a weekend of your life, and about $75 to $100 in ammunition, we encourage you to read the rest of this page.
+To help you form a decision of whether or not to invest a weekend of your life, we encourage you to read the rest of this page.
 Also visit our instructors page to learn more about our instructor team.
 No, we all don’t turn out for every class.
 Usually we only (“only”!) have a dozen instructors show up.
 For this class, it might be closer to twenty.
 We’re all volunteers.
 We do this because of our passion to empower good people and to save the lives of innocent, good people.
 If this is for you, download and print the registration form.
-Enclose a photocopy / scan / photo of your school employee ID card in lieu of payment and mail the form in to the address at the bottom of the form.
-We’ll mail you back a welcome letter with recommendations on what you might bring (and what to wear), hotel accommodation recommendations and a map and directions to the DeWitt County Sportsman’s Club.
+Enclose a photocopy / scan / photo of your school employee ID card with a check for $50 and mail the form in to the address at the bottom of the form.
+We’ll e-mail you back a welcome letter with recommendations on what you might bring (and what to wear), hotel accommodation recommendations and a map and directions to the DeWitt County Sportsman’s Club.

 This offer is available for teachers, administrators, and yes, maintenance and support staff as well.
 If a cook is trained and licensed to carry and law allows it, we hope they will someday discreetly pack a safety rescue tool along with teachers and administrators.
 Armed good guys can and do provide backup for police officers on a daily basis.